pdjonov/vec3.net/Content/posts/2025-11-21-adjusting-shader-assembly-with-regex.md

 };
 ```

 With that in place, I took the disassembly from the broken Slang shaders, pasted it into a `.spvasm` file (as before, next to the Slang source), and pointed the pipeline definition at it.
-I then started making little changes to it by hand, moving it in the direction of the GLSL compiler's output, until I found what works.
+I then started making little changes to it by hand, moving it in the direction of the GLSL compiler's output, until I got something that works.

 ## What worked